1984–85 in English football: Diary of the season

 4 May 1985: Many promotion and relegation issues remain undecided on the penultimate Saturday of the League season.
-In Division One, six of the bottom seven lose, the exception being Luton who beat Arsenal 3–1.
+In the First Division, six of the bottom seven lose, the exception being Luton Town who beat Arsenal 3–1.
 Sunderland look doomed following a 4–0 home defeat by Aston Villa.
-Birmingham and Hull confirm their promotions while Darlington are poised to join Chesterfield, Bury and Blackpool in going up from Division Four.
+Birmingham City and Hull City confirm their promotions while Darlington are poised to join Chesterfield, Bury and Blackpool in going up from the Fourth Division.

-6 May 1985: Everton beat QPR 2–0 and are league champions for the first time since 1970.
-Sunderland lose 2–0 at Leicester and are relegated.
-Wolves go down to Division Three despite beating Huddersfield 2–1 in front of a crowd of 4422, the lowest ever for a league match at Molineux.
+6 May 1985: Everton beat Queens Park Rangers 2–0 in front of over 50,000 at Goodison Park and are league champions for the first time since 1970.
+Sunderland lose 2–0 at Leicester City and are relegated.
+Wolverhampton Wanderers go down to the Third Division despite beating Huddersfield Town 2–1 in front of a crowd of 4,422, the lowest ever for a league match at Molineux.
 The second half at Notts County is delayed by half an hour as Manchester City fans riot with their team 3–0 behind.
 County eventually run out 3–2 winners to improve their chances of avoiding relegation and deal a blow to City's promotion hopes.

 11 May 1985: A black day for English football.
-56 people are burnt to death and more than 200 others injured at Valley Parade, Bradford in a fire caused by a discarded cigarette which set light to waste beneath the wooden main stand.
+Fifty-six people are burnt to death and more than 200 others injured at Valley Parade, Bradford in a fire caused by a discarded cigarette which set light to waste beneath the wooden main stand.
 The speed with which the blaze spread was astonishing.
-Tragedy also at Birmingham where rioting Leeds fans hold up play and later cause the collapse of a brick wall, killing a 14-year-old boy.
-Manchester City beat Charlton 5–1 and clinch promotion to the First Division ahead of Portsmouth on goal difference while at the other end Notts County and Cardiff are relegated.
-Oxford secure the Second Division title with a 4–0 win over Barnsley.
-Millwall are promoted from Division Three but Preston and Orient go down to be joined by either Swansea or Burnley.
+Tragedy also at Birmingham City where rioting Leeds United fans hold up play and later cause the collapse of a brick wall, killing a 15-year-old boy.
+Manchester City beat Charlton Athletic 5–1 and clinch promotion to the First Division ahead of Portsmouth on goal difference while at the other end Notts County and Cardiff City are relegated.
+Oxford United secure the Second Division title with a 4–0 win over Barnsley.
+Millwall are promoted from the Third Division but Preston North End and Orient go down to be joined by either Swansea City or Burnley.
 Everton's unbeaten run of 28 league and cup matches comes to end as they go down to a Garry Birtles goal at Nottingham Forest.

-14 May 1985: Norwich win 2–1 at Chelsea in their final match of the season, meaning Coventry – held 0–0 at Ipswich – must win their remaining three matches to stay up and send the Canaries or West Ham down instead.
+14 May 1985: Norwich City win 2–1 at Chelsea in their final match of the season, meaning Coventry City – held 0–0 at Ipswich Town – must win their remaining three matches to stay up and send the Canaries or West Ham United down instead.